charliec05/FitOne/backend/README.md

 Set `MODERATION_ENABLED=false` to disable profanity checks during development.
 To try CDN playback locally, point `CDN_BASE_URL` at a public MinIO endpoint and the API will return `play_url` values using that base.

+### Stripe & Webhooks

+1. Install the Stripe CLI and login: `stripe login`
+2. Start a local webhook forwarder: `stripe listen --forward-to localhost:8080/v1/payments/webhook`
+3. Export the signing secret from the CLI to `STRIPE_WEBHOOK_SECRET`
+4. Launch the API (`make run`) and hit `POST /v1/payments/session` to obtain a checkout URL

+Upon webhook delivery the backend will extend `premium_until` for the associated user.

 ## API Endpoints

 ### Health Check